 At Ashburton Physio, generous time is allocated to listen to you and your story.
 An accurate assessment is essential for effective treatment, and is reached by thorough questioning and examination.
 The examination may involve looking at parts of the body distant from your pain.
 For example, a knee problem may relate to abnormal foot positioning.
 Or, foot pain may be caused by a back problem.

-Leah and Jenny are global in their approach, and will consider all aspects of your life, both at work and in recreation, when reaching a diagnosis.
+Leah and Alastair are global in their approach, and will consider all aspects of your life, both at work and in recreation, when reaching a diagnosis.
 Once the source of the pain or problem has been established, a treatment plan is then discussed and agreed with you and a timescale suggested.
 The simpler problems sometimes need only one session to find out what is wrong and put you on the road to recovery.

 Treatment usually includes: